StanJulia/Stan.jl/README.md

 ProjDir = Pkg.dir("Stan", "Examples", "Bernoulli")
 cd(ProjDir)
 ```
-'ProjDir' is the path where permanent and transient files will be created.
+'ProjDir' is the path where permanent and transient files will be created (in a subdirectory /tmp of ProjDir).

 Next define the variable 'bernoullistanmodel' to hold the Stan model definition:
 ```